 For example, Aristotle would regard the telos of a seed as growing into a tree/bush.
 However, we now understand the seed’s ability to do that as resulting from its material structure, not some notion of a telos.

 McGrath points out that modern Christian philosophers (e.g. Swinburne & Polkinghorne) have argued that science is limited and cannot answer all questions.
 It can tell us the what but not the why.
 Science can tell us what the universe is like, but it cannot tell us why it is this way, nor why it exists.
-It cannot answer questions about purpose.
+It cannot answer questions about purpose and therefore cannot be used to disregard the existence of purpose.

 Dawkins responds that the ‘why’ question is valid regarding scientific explanation, but when we ask ‘why’ about purpose it becomes ‘a silly question’.
 Just because a question can be phrased using the English language, that doesn’t make it valid.
 Dawkins makes an analogy: ‘what is the color of jealousy?’
 That question is assuming that jealousy has a color.
 Dawkins seems to be claiming that questions of purpose also assume that existence or human life has a purpose over and above scientific explanation, but there’s no evidence for that.